guntur1981/httpinger/README.md

 go run main.go
 ```

-Open `http://localhost:3000` in your browser.
+Then, access `http://localhost:3000` in your browser.

 ![Demo](/demo.png)